 The name of the scale.
 Used as the axis or legend title.
 If

 waiver(), the default, the name of the scale is taken from the first mapping used for that aesthetic.
 If

 NULL, the legend title will be omitted.

-NULL for no labels
+NULLfor no labels

 waiver()for the default labels computed by the transformation object

 A character vector giving labels (must be same length as